coopdanger/draft-ietf-policy-interactions/draft-cooper-policy-interactions.md

 ## P2P congestion control

-In 2008, the IETF hosted an entire workshop that was spurred by an FCC action against Comcast regarding P2P traffic throttling.
-See RFC 5594.
+In 2008, the IETF hosted a workshop that was spurred by an FCC action against Comcast regarding P2P traffic throttling.
+See {{?RFC5594}}.

 ## IAB